cp-algorithms/cp-algorithms/src/graph/all-pair-shortest-path.md

-# Finding the shortest paths between all pairs of vertices - Floyd-Warshall Algorithm
+# Finding the shortest path between all pairs of vertices - Floyd-Warshall Algorithm

 Given an undirected weighted graph G with n vertices.
 It is required to find the values of all variables d<sub>ij</sub> (<i>The length of the shortest path from vertex i to the vertex j</i>) .